bahodge/tomb-of-annihilation/sessions/Session 36.md

 ## Sector 25

 We look around the area.
 We find a building containing a carving depicting a carving of a massive serpent eating it's own tail surrounding a globe of [[Torrel]].
-We also find the the remains of a dissected dwarf. [[Khara]] is overwhelmed by the sight and he becomes paralyzed. [[Indy]] catches him as he falls.
+We also find the the remains of a dissected dwarf. [[Khar]] is overwhelmed by the sight and he becomes paralyzed. [[Indy]] catches him as he falls.
 We explore the ruin and see that the body was dissected very thoroughly.

 ## Sector 30

 We search the area and find some pillars.
 A pair of stone doors provide entry to a large ruined building. [[Munch]] pushes [[Cyan]] forward.
 As we walk in we see thecutest bunny with a unicorn horn scurry under some bushes.
 We find a bunny burroughs. [[Cyan]] sticks his hand into the hole and feels around.
 He tries to lure the rabbit out of the burrow and he is able to lure the [[almiraj]].
 He tells us this is the [[Shrine of I'gin]].
 She was a [[almiraj]].
 They say that they have seen people go in and out of the shrine.
 I'gin was trickster god.

-[[Cyan]] lets the rabbit go and [[Khara]] snaps its neck.
+[[Cyan]] lets the rabbit go and [[Khar]] snaps its neck.
 We take the horn.
 We approach the door and see an inscription.
-"I’jin teaches us to take the path least expected." [[Indy]] looks for an entrance and [[Khara]] opens the doors.
-Carved tiles depicting beasts on the floor. [[Khara]] brute forces it and gets fucked up.
+"I’jin teaches us to take the path least expected." [[Indy]] looks for an entrance and [[Khar]] opens the doors.
+Carved tiles depicting beasts on the floor. [[Khar]] brute forces it and gets fucked up.
 Then [[Indy]] solves the puzzle and we follow him across.

 We reach a T intersection.
 We go left and reach another T intersection. [[Munch]] uses arrows to help remember how to get out of the maze. [[Indy]] takes the cube.